kubeluk/SolidDCAT-Profile/spec.md

 - The behaviour of a data catalog root document MUST correspond to a Linked Data Platform RDF Source (LDP-RS).
 - The behaviour of a catalog record document MUST correspond to a Linked Data Platform RDF Source (LDP-RS).

 The root data catalog document and all its referenced catalog record documents MAY be managed by the same Solid storage server.
-Nevertheless, federated deployment scanarios are also possible, where the documents are distributed across various Solid storage servers.
+Nevertheless, federated deployment scenarios are also possible, where the documents are distributed across various Solid storage servers.

 ### Adding a Resource to a Catalog